 This plant doesn´t need any real watering, misting your tank is enough to keep this plant alive.
 It looks awesome and will last very long in your tank.

-In my opinion aloe vera looks great in a beardie habitat.
-They are pretty similar to blushing bride when it comes to maintainance.
 They do not need a lot of water and do well in a dry environment.
 However bearded dragons really like to eat this plant and if you have one of those little dragons who love to chew on plants, aloe vera will look ugly quickly.

 Nevertheless, this is a nice and safe plant for your habitat!

 Of course there are a lot of more plants for a bearded dragon tank, but decribing all of them here would make this article long as hell.
 That´s why I just give you the names of a couple of other plants you can unhesitatingly put in your tank.

 I am a fan of live plants.
 I think it is just more natural for the reptiles and they can lick dew drops from the plants or eat the plants whenever they feel like they need more water.

 However, plastic plants can look good as well!